 Imagine pedaling for hours without that familiar numbness creeping in.
 No shifting uncomfortably in the saddle, no worrying about long-term health effects.
-This is the promise of crotchless bike seats - a radical design that's turning heads in the cycling world.
+That's the promise of crotchless bike seats — a radical design turning heads in the cycling world.

 The Problem With Traditional Saddles